Madhava2209/BlogPost/README.md

 Website:

-  This webapp is hosted heroku and can be accessed using the link given below:
+  This webapp is hosted on heroku and can be accessed using the link given below:

       https://blog--posts.herokuapp.com